🎁

 Misschien ben ik vanavond vroeger vrij

-She was sleeping
+She was asleep

 I asked her last night

-Maybe I'll be free earlier tonight
+Maybe I'll be off earlier tonight

 Picture a smoky Amsterdam bar, neon lights flickering while André nurses one last drink he definitely does not need.
 Back home, his partner pulls the blanket a little tighter yet keeps the porch light on, because she knows exactly who he is: a dream-chasing singer with melodies bursting out of him and a habit of losing track of time.
 “Zij Gelooft In Mij” is Hazes’ heartfelt thank-you note to that unwavering woman.
 Even when his pockets are empty and his gigs are scarce, she sees the superstar he hopes to become, never nagging, never doubting.
 Her quiet faith turns his late-night stumbles into stepping-stones and fuels every lyric he scribbles on a napkin.